circleci/circleci-docs/jekyll/_docs/language-python.md

 description: Continuous Integration and Continuous Deployment with Python
 ---

 CircleCI works well for Python projects.
 We run automatic inference on each build to determine your dependencies and test commands.
 If we don't infer all of your settings, you can also add custom configuration to a [circle.yml]({{ site.baseurl }}/configuration/) file checked into your repo's root directory.

 ## Version

-When Circle detects Python, we automatically use `virtualenv` to create an isolated Python environment using Python
+When Circle detects Python, we automatically use `virtualenv` to create an isolated Python environment.

-`{{ site.data.versions.default_python }}`.
+We have many versions of Python pre-installed on [Ubuntu 12.04]({{ site.baseurl }}/build-image-precise/#python) and [Ubuntu 14.04]({{ site.baseurl }}/build-image-trusty/#python) build images.

-We have [many versions of Python]({{ site.baseurl }}/environment/#python) pre-installed.
-If you don't want to use the default, you can specify your Python version in `circle.yml`:
+If you don't want to use the default, you can specify your version in `circle.yml`:

 ```
 machine: